johncortes00/crud-spring-boot-mysql-1/README.md

 # crud-spring-boot-mysql-1
-This project shows how to do a simple CRUD application with one table using Spring Boot and MySQL.
+This project shows how to do a simple CRUD application with one table using Spring Boot, JPA, Thymeleaf template engine and MySQL.